ludwiglierhammer/glamod-marine-processing/README.rst

 How to cite this library
 ------------------------

-If you wish to cite `glamod-marine-processing` in a research publication, we kindly ask that you refer to Zenodo: not available yet.
+If you wish to cite `glamod-marine-processing` in a research publication, we kindly ask that you refer to Zenodo: https://doi.org/10.5281/zenodo.14215566.

 License
 -------